Chetan-k/Javascript-Book-Shelf/README.md

 * [PropTypes] - For component prop and object type checking.

 ### Usage after installing the application:
-* Click on any book card (don't click on book image which takes you to book URL to read) and a edit dialog opens where you can edit a book (or) Add a new book by clicking "ADD A BOOK" button with required information. (few images are included in the "test" folder to upload and go through the app).
+* Click on any book card (don't click on book image which takes you to book URL to read) and an edit dialog opens where you can edit a book (or) Add a new book by clicking "ADD A BOOK" button with required information. (few images are included in the "test" folder to upload and go through the app).

 ### Functionalites